JacksonKaunismaa/transcriber/README.md

 ### Keyboard Automation

-The tool detects your display server and uses:
+The tool detects your display server and uses the best available method:
+- **Shift+Insert paste** on Wayland (preferred) - Uses wl-copy to set the PRIMARY selection, then wtype to send Shift+Insert.
+This is ~70x faster than keystroke simulation and avoids crashes in terminal TUIs like Claude Code.
-- **wtype** on Wayland
+- **wtype** on Wayland (fallback) - Direct keystroke simulation if wl-copy is unavailable.
 - **xdotool** on X11

 If typing fails, transcriptions are still saved to the log files.